 If you’re thinking of implementing a campaign management system for your network, the ultimate goal is to increase Average Revenue per Unit rate of the network.
 A campaign management system allows you to micro-segment, gain insights, send concurrent campaigns and monitor all subscribers in real time.
 The goal of a campaign management system in general is to improve business outcomes.

 Measuring campaign management system

-But how do we measure this?
+But how do we measure the campaign management system?
 How do you know if a campaign management system is deriving better results?
-Calculating the increase in ARPU before and after implementing campaign management system can tell you this, however, can it be considered the most optimal method of measurement?
+Calculating the increase in ARPU before and after implementing a campaign management system can tell you this, however, can it be considered the most optimal method of measurement?